lodarmayarder/profork/README.md

 🚀Recents:

-* PCSX2-Custom Latest build added for All versions of Batocera (x86_64)
-   -Note: The other PS2plus entry is the legacy version from Batocera.pro that only works on v40 and lower before python rewrites
+* PCSX2-Custom Latest build added for All versions of Batocera (x86_64)--Note: The other PS2plus entry is the legacy version from Batocera.pro that only works on v40 and lower before python rewrites
 * SMB Remastered (Linux x86_64) added to Standalone app section
 * Minor Bugfixes
 * Spaghettikart Installer added to x86_64 Standalone app section (aarch64 can use portmaster)